earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-04-28-private-keys-public-keys.md

 +++

 There is no such thing as an "address" in EarthBucks.
-One of the big differences between Bitcoin and EarthBuck is that there is no such thing as "pay to address" in the sense of Bitcoin.
+One of the big differences between Bitcoin and EarthBucks is that there is no such thing as "pay to address" in the sense of Bitcoin.
 Instead of an address consisting of a string of random characters, an address is a human-readable email address.
 This "email address", or "EBX address", includes a name so that the user is recognizable to whoever is